 Start by thinking about the purpose of your home office.
 If you’ll be working in there on a daily basis, creating a different feel from the rest of your rooms may help you to focus, while a room that's part home office, part homework study, part home admin center might look better decorated to match the rest of your home – especially if it's part of an open plan scheme.

-Whether it’s a dedicated room, a built-for-purpose garden room, or a small study space with big ideas, design a home office you deserve with our handy guide.
+Whether it’s a dedicated room, a built-for-purpose garden room, or a small study space with big ambition, find lots of gorgeous home office ideas in our design gallery.

 Choose a location that best suits your working style

 The first – and probably the most important – thing to think about when designing a home office is where your home office ought to be located.
 Consider your working style and the nature of your work, as well the needs of the people you live with.

 If your work is solitary and requires quiet and privacy, a garden office room, garage conversion or home office in a loft conversion is most appropriate.
 If you are keen to add a garden office room, check out our expert guide to outbuildings and garden rooms.